A Comprehensive List of Halal Food and Haram Food.

 List of Halal Meat and Alternatives

-- Desserts and sweets: any made without alcohol, or without pure or artificial vanilla extract or any other Haram ingredient
+• Desserts and sweets: any made without alcohol, without pure or artificial vanilla extract, or any other Haram ingredient

 Any grain products prepared with Haram ingredients such as alcohol, animal shortening, lard